cordharms/myQuantlib/README.txt

    QunantLib (sub-repo containing the project for core QuantLib - only C++)

-1) Clone your local repository git clone --recursive git@moco.d-fine.de:quantlib.git quantlib The option '--recursive' also clones the QuantLib repository
+1) Clone your local repository git clone --recursive https://github.com/sschlenkrich/quantlib-old quantlib-old The option '--recursive' also clones the QuantLib repository

 2) Include Boost into VS 2012